 Sasha has worked for over twenty years in the field of education in public and private schools both locally and abroad.
 Her contributions to the community have included aiding resettlement processes of asylees internationally, supporting refugee families locally, and serving for over eight years women and children survivors of domestic violence.

-Emily Haran is the Administrative Director and Communications Coordinator for the Institute for Women’s Leadership.
-In her communications role she supervises the social media team and coordinates all digital content for the Institute, including the website and monthly newsletter.
+Emily Haran is the Director of Administration and Communication for the Institute for Women’s Leadership.
+She supervises the social media team and coordinates all digital content for the Institute, including the website and monthly newsletter.

-Program Coordinator, Alison R. Bernstein Media Mentoring Program and the Gloria Steinem Endowed Chair Programs firstname.lastname@example.org
+Program Coordinator, Alison R. Bernstein Media Mentoring Program and Gloria Steinem Endowed Chair Programs firstname.lastname@example.org

 Institute for Women’s Leadership